dotmpe/bookmarklets/minuscul-us.rst

 :Source:  Source_

 A bookmark aid that finds and displays all the anchors in an HTML document.
-This so you can easily find the URL for a specific fragment of the page.
+This so to easily find the URL for a specific fragment of the page.
 Not all pages provide the needed anchor ID's or names, but it works nicely for most text-oriented pages, fora and other sites that use comments, papers and eg. Wikipedia.